HomeMy WebLinkAboutAgenda Bill 3F 06/21/2010�ALU

 during Phase One and refining the schedule of outreach activities as needed.

-Provide quarterly updates do the City website, coordinate seniiannpal public meetings, and prepaze press
+Provide quarterly updates to the City website, coordinate semiannual public meetings, and prepare press

 releases.
-6pecificinput will'be-solicited from the various types of stakeholders listed above by attending
+Specific input wiWbe solicited from the various types of stakeholders listed above by attending

 Phase Two: $14,050.00